m-voit/concepts-of-programming-languages/study-project/paper.md

 In Go, the converter function looks similar to the JavaScript implementation.
 This is the case, because Go has similar support for higher-order functions as JavaScript.
 The main differences between the Go and the JavaScript implementation are the empty interfaces to satisfy the Go type system and the higher verbosity of the Go code.
-Again the reason for this is the different type system of JavaScript and Go as discussed earlier.
+Again the reason for this is the different type system of JavaScript and Go as discussed earlier [med02].

 ```go
 // Convert applies the converter to the result of a successful parse.